 Transparent, Explainable and Provable.
-Through a blind process, assessment results identify what human qualities drive company performance.
+Through a blind process, assessment results identify what human qualities drive specific on-job company performance.

 When human-centric science and data-driven analysis is rigorously applied to the hiring process decisions are faster better and consistently more accurate; with less effort, frustration, and failure than conventional methods.

-Below is an example of the qualities driving productivity taken from a company sales role performance fingerprint.
+Below is an example of the latent combination and weighting of traits driving productivity in an AE company sales role.

-In addition to being job attainment data driven, job-specific selection algorithms must also be adaptive and continuously learning because prediction results may not be sustainable and/or will decay over time.
-As conditions change, such as changing applicant socio-demographics, economy, market, products, customers, job task etc, the selection effectiveness of an algorithm will decrease.
+Job-specific selection algorithms must also be adaptive and continuously learning because prediction results may not be sustainable and/or will decay over time.
+As conditions change; applicant socio-demographics, economy, market, business model, customers, job task...the selection effectiveness of an algorithm will decrease.

-Our system provides continuous correlation analysis of employee's KPI performance, and continuously learns to replicate the best performers in an organization.
+Our system provides continuous correlation analysis of employee's KPI performance, learning to replicate the best performers in an organization.
 Performance Fingerprint algorithms are ingested with new performance data every 6-12 months and the prediction model recalibrated to improve its selection effectiveness.
-It also continues to be applied back to the existing team (ie. correlated with its performance) to check its predictive robustness with actual performance outputs.
+It also continues to be applied back to the existing team to check predictive robustness with actual performance outputs.

-Out of the 400+ Human Centered attributes we measure, if you were asked about how “cognitive intelligence” would effect the ability to set sales appointments as an example what would you say?
+Out of the 400+ Human Centered attributes able to be measured, if you were asked about how “cognitive intelligence” would impact the ability to set sales appointments as an example what would you say?